pmocal/ml-methods/README.md

 ## Background

-Users can recognize handwritten digits or identify legitimate emails versus spam ones by applying popular AI techniques that I built from scratch.
+Users can apply popular AI techniques that I have built here from scratch.

 I entered the neural network code into a Kaggle competition to recognize digits in the MNIST dataset.